-Camping doesn’t have to mean you’re relegated to freeze dried meals.
-With a camp stove and a little planning, you can enjoy hot, delicious camping meals right outside of your tent.
-To make things easier in camp, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
-Here are 4 meals that are super simple, yet especially delicious when enjoyed in the great outdoors.
+Camping doesn’t have to mean you’re relegated to oatmeal, freeze-dried meals, or baked beans in a pie plate.
+With a camp stove and a little planning, you can enjoy hot, delicious meals right outside of your tent.
+To make things easier, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
+Here are 4 camping meals that are super simple yet especially delicious when enjoyed in the great outdoors.

-What to prep at home: Make the marinade: Mix the lime juice, olive oil, salt, garlic, and cumin together in a sealable bag.
-Add the steak.
-Allow to marinate for at least an hour in the fridge then transport to a cooler for travel.
+- What to prep at home: Make the marinade: Mix the lime juice, olive oil, salt, garlic, and cumin together in a sealable bag.
+Add the meat.
+Allow the meat to marinate for at least an hour in the fridge then transport to a cooler for travel.
 Slice the onion and red bell pepper into strips, chop the jalapeno pepper, and place in a separate container.

-When you’re ready to cook, add the vegetables and meat to a large sheet of heavy-duty aluminum foil and wrap.
+- When you’re ready to cook at the campsite: add the vegetables and meat to a large sheet of heavy-duty aluminum foil and wrap.
 Add 2-3 more layers of foil, wrapping well to avoid any of the moisture from spilling out.

 Favorite Camp Frittata

-At camp, start the stove and place a 9 x 9 square pan (a disposable aluminum one is fine) on the heat.
+- At camp: Start the stove and place a 9×9" square pan (a disposable aluminum one is fine) on the heat.
 Add the vegetables (and bacon, if using) and cook over medium heat until they’re soft.

 Mountain Top Monkey Bread

-What to prep at home: Mix the cinnamon and sugar together and bring in a plastic baggie.
+- What to prep at home: Mix the cinnamon and sugar together and put in a plastic bag.

-Pop open the container of biscuits and cut each round into quarters, then roll into balls.
-Place balls a bowl and sprinkle with the cinnamon sugar making sure all of the dough is covered.
+- Pop open the container of biscuits and cut each round into quarters, then roll into balls.
+Place balls in a bowl and sprinkle with the cinnamon sugar, making sure all of the dough is covered.
+Transport to camp.

 Chicken and Dumplings

-When you’re ready to cook, heat the oil in a large pan (an aluminum lasagna pan works great), and add the vegetables.
+- At camp: Heat the oil in a large pan (an aluminum lasagna pan works great), and add the vegetables.
 Cook for several minutes until they soften.
-Add the cubed, cooked chicken.
+Add the cooked and cubed chicken.
 Then add the chicken broth, reserving 1/2 cup.

-Place a large piece of aluminum foil over the top and allow to cook on a medium low heat for 20 minutes.
+- Place a large piece of aluminum foil over the top and allow to cook on medium-low heat for 20 minutes.
 While the chicken and vegetables are cooking, open the tube of biscuit dough and cut each into quarters.
 Press the dried thyme into each dumpling.

 Do you have any great meal ideas you’ve prepared at the campsite?
 Share with us in the comments below!